• Skip to primary navigation

 You probably know the city from the world-famous Cannes Film Festival.
 Does this event, which attracts major celebrities from the 7th art world to the red carpet, make you dream?

-Beyond the cinema, we enjoyed discovering the old town (particularly the hilltop Le Suqet district) and the Lérins islands opposite.
+Beyond the movies, we enjoyed exploring the old town (especially the Le Suquet neighborhood, perched on a hill) and the Lérins Islands across the water.

 Cannes harbor